rolandwalker/unicode-enbox/README.markdown

 ## Notes

-For good monospaced box-drawing characters, it is recommended to install the free DejaVu Sans Mono font and use unicode-fonts.el.
+For good monospaced box-drawing characters, it is recommended to install the free DejaVu Sans Mono font and use `unicode-fonts.el`.
-If unicode-fonts.el is too heavy for your needs, try adding the following bit to your ~/.emacs file:
+If `unicode-fonts.el` is too heavy for your needs, try adding the following bit to your `~/.emacs` file:

 ```elisp
 (set-fontset-font "fontset-default"